Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 crispy chicken egg paratha

-Once the mince is well-roasted, add a little water to help tenderise it, and let it simmer for about 10 minutes or until the mince is cooked through.
+Once the mince is well roasted, add a little water to help tenderise it, then let it simmer for about 10 minutes, or until cooked through.

 crispy chicken egg paratha